Russian: Language, Literature, Culture (including courses in English)

 View courses in

 An introduction to the fundamentals of Russian grammar.
-Extensive practice in orthography and pronunciation: oral drills, development of comprehension and conversation skills.
+Extensive practice in orthography and pronunciation, development of comprehension and conversation skills.
 Reading of simple texts.
+If you have previous experience with Russian, a placement test is required.
 Effective Fall 2020, this course fulfills a single unit in the following BU Hub area: The Individual in Community.

 • CAS LR 250: Classics of Russian Prose (in English translation)